euiyounghwang/euiyounghwang.github.io/README.md

 ![Alt text](image-6.png)

 - Handle with Elasticsearch 1.7.3 ~ 7.9.0 (Implement search service on entire version of Elaticsearch)
 - 1'st Develop & Deploy the Elasticsearch with 24 Nodes (3 Masters.
-2 clients, 19 Data Nodes) in South Korea - Monitoring with Spring Boot (https://github.com/euiyounghwang/Spring_Boot_Monitoring)
+2 clients, 19 Data Nodes) in South Korea - Monitoring with Spring Boot (https://github.com/euiyounghwang/Spring_Boot_Monitoring) instead of cerebro
-- Korean Analyzer called Nori developed from elastic after our requests and find analyzer bug such as Korean Arirang, Mecab)
+- Korean Analyzer called Analysis-Nori(https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-nori.html) developed from elastic after our requests because we have an issue on custom Korean Arirang, Mecab analyzers: I found the big issue on memory issue in the cluster)
 - Design & Create Index about more than 4,000 index with settings & mappings and index template for the client requirements
 - Proper query implementation with Query DSL on Elasticsearch Cluster (https://github.com/euiyounghwang/GitHub_Guide)
 - Improve search relevance for client requirements with ranking weight